Horse Art in Medieval Times

 In 5th century B.C., in the West Rome had fallen, and Islam expanded in the 7th century.
 The 8th century saw the empire of Charlemagne, uniting the Christians of Western Europe ruling Byzantium, and what is now modern Turkey and Greece, with in roads into Sicily and southern Italy.

 The triumph of Christianity after the fall of Rome and the chaos that followed, gave rise to the ideal of a horseman who combined the tasks of being a soldier with piety, gallantry and courtesy.
-A code of chivalry evolved and horse art of the times often portrayed the heavy horses in ornate coverings as were riders, from knights in armour to lords and ladies with decorate mantles and other clothing.
+A code of chivalry evolved and horses in art of the times often portrayed the heavy horses in ornate coverings as were riders, from knights in armour to lords and ladies with decorate mantles and other clothing.
 Christendom was firmly embedded in Western Europe as a social structure of hierarchy and presented a period of stability which saw the growth of learning and the arts of architecture and sculpture, all with religious themes.

 With religion playing the utmost role, horses were not a main theme of the arts, yet they did appear in such now famous painting as St Martin and the Beggar, St George and the Dragon and The Conversion of St Paul.
 All in all however, the appearance of the horse in religious art was restricted through the 17th century.